 It begins light and flimsy – a small, broken piece of nylon fishing net – but becomes dense and weighty.
 With each stitch and mark, with each piece of cloth that I wrap around it I feel myself grow calmer.
 I stay with the work; I anchor myself to it and by doing so I resist the impulse to run.
 A cloud shape begins to suggest itself, perhaps only I can see it.
 My son likens the emerging form to a butterfly.
 But really the work is only itself.
 I think it is becoming strong enough to take all my feelings.
 Bits of it are flawed, frayed, damaged, dirty.
-I keep going, binding it up as one would a bandage and stitching, stitching, stitching.
+I keep going, gently binding it up as one would a bandage and stitching, stitching, stitching.
 Catharsis comes through repetition until the moment arrives when it can hold itself together.

 And then, after the trial, I return to it again.
 I am a new person – stronger, more determined –there is more work to do.
 It is not finished yet.